 During the year there were no new Trustees appointed.

 Related parties

-The only related parties are considered to be the Trustees.
-The only transactions have been transactions in the normal course of their employment and through standard delivery of services.
+The only related parties are the Trustees.
+Except for the transaction below, transactions have been only those in the normal course of their employment and through standard delivery of services.